wangbolun300/academic-website/content/teaching/linearAlgebra/index.md

 # image:
 #   caption: 'Embed rich media such as videos and LaTeX math'
 ---
-In the fall semester of 2016, I served as a teaching assistant for Professor [Meng Zhou's (周梦)](https://baike.sogou.com/v148620494.htm) course "Advanced Algebra" in the Honor College, Beihang University, China.
+In the fall semester of 2016, I served as a teaching assistant for Professor [Meng Zhou's (周梦)](https://baike.sogou.com/v148620494.htm) course "Advanced Algebra" at the Honor College, Beihang University, China.
 My responsibilities were to give exercise lessons and mark homework twice a week.
 <!--
 **Embed videos, podcasts, code, LaTeX math, and even test students!**